IN THIS STORY

 Comparing coworking to office rentals

-You may be comparing your shared coworking space to getting a private permanent office space or serviced office space.
+You may be comparing your shared coworking space in Melbourne, Australia to getting a private permanent office space or serviced office space.
 Here’s where it can get complicated.
 Many of the services provided in a shared office space aren’t included when you rent an office.
 So on paper, the office rental charge may be lower.

-For example, with a office space you need to factor in these expenses:
+For example, with an office space you need to factor in these expenses:

 - Office manager: someone to get the printer fixed, call the plumber for the blocked loo, grab coffees, wipe down the kitchen bench (and leave passive-aggressive signs) and handle reception duties

 - Utilities: Wi-Fi, water, electricity and gas

-- Cleaning: Can ary depending on size, but that large meeting room needs regular cleaning (whether you use it or not)
+- Cleaning: Can vary depending on size, but that large meeting room needs regular cleaning (whether you use it or not)

 - Fitout: when you move in, you potentially need to setup the kitchen, bathroom, meeting rooms, desks and storage